-The bonds are collateralized by revenue from quarterly sales of Tranche 3 Solar Home Renewable Energy Credits (SHRECs) for approximately 4,800 residential solar PV systems and 39 megawatts of installed capacity to two Connecticut public utilities.
+The bonds are collateralized by revenue from quarterly sales of Tranche 3 Solar Home Renewable Energy Credits ("SHRECs") for approximately 4,800 residential solar PV systems to two Connecticut public utilities.
 Collections from these billings and disbursements of funds to the bondholders are managed by the trustee, Bank of New York Mellon.
 Interest payments are semi-annual on May 15th and November 15th.
 The term series bonds are subject to redemption prior to their stated maturity date.

-The Green Bank received net proceeds of \$14,704,810 after funding the state supported Special Capital Reserve Fund of \$1,496,133, the cost of issuance fund of \$370,000 and paying bond issuance costs of \$224,057.
+The Green Bank received net proceeds of \$14,704,810 after funding the state supported Special Capital Reserve Fund of \$1,496,133, the cost of issuance fund of \$370,000 and paying Bond Issuance Costs of \$224,057.
 The proceeds will be used to invest in green energy projects and to refinance expenditures related to the Residential Solar Investment Program.